litingtingting/bigData/README.md

 II.
 Data Persistence
 A Kafka consumer developed in Go continuously pulls messages from the access layer, parses them, and stores the data into MongoDB.
 Data is sharded by date to support massive write throughput and efficient querying.

 III.
-Data Statistics (dataStatics Module)
+Data Statistics (dataStatistics folder)
 Offline Batch Processing: Python scripts run daily in the early morning to aggregate incremental data in MongoDB (query load is manageable due to date-based sharding).

 Real-time Stream Processing: Spark Streaming consumes real-time data from Kafka to compute live metrics, which are then cross-validated with offline batch results to ensure data consistency.